Addono/spt-server/README.md

 flyctl apps create <SERVER NAME>
 ```

-Update the `fly.toml` file with your server name:
+Update the `fly.toml` file with your server name, add a new line:

 ```toml
 app = "<SERVER NAME>"